deepmodeling/deepmodeling.github.io/docs/README.md

     details: A scientific description of the physical world
   - title: Computational Platforms
     details: A cutting-edge bridge between machine learning and physical modeling
-footer: Copyright © 2021 DeepModeling
+footer: Copyright © 2021 Deep Modeling
 ---